ronnytorresmtz/advanced-crud-vue/README.md

 4. Use Vuex for State.
 5. Message Popup via my component vue
 6. Handle Languagues via my component vue

-##TODO
+## TODO
+Implement CORS between client and server
+1. Alocate the client in a client directory for all vue and javascript code
+2. Alocate the server/api in a server directory for all laravel code
+3. Install Laravel in th server directory
+4. Make a database and configure it in MySQL.
-1. Make an Api in Laravel
+5. Code an Api in Laravel
-2. Implement CORS
+6. CORS and configure
-3. Integrate axios to request the api
+7. Integrate axios to request the api
+8. Test spec's

 ## Build Setup